Low-overhead fault-tolerant quantum computation by gauging logical operators: BB code examples

 Then $\overline{X}_{\alpha}=X(\alpha f,0)$ and $\overline{X}'_{\beta}=X(\beta g,\beta h)$ are logical operators for all choices of monomials $\alpha,\beta\in\mathcal{M}$.
 The symmetry in the BB code construction implies ${\overline{Z}_{\beta}=Z(\beta h^\top,\beta g^\top)}$ and $\overline{Z}'_{\alpha}=Z(0,\alpha f^\top)$ are also logical operators.
 This symmetry also means that if we construct gauging measurements for $\overline{X}_\alpha$ and $\overline{X}'_\beta$, the same Tanner graph connectivity works for $\overline{Z}'_\alpha$ and $\overline{Z}_\beta$, a fact that was used previously to reduce the number of ancilla systems required to measure a complete logical basis \cite{cross2024linear}.

-It was noted before \cite{cross2024linear,cowtan2024ssip} that, while $\overline{X}'_\beta$ can be measured by mono-layer versions of the CKBB method \cite{cohen2022low}, $\overline{X}_\alpha$ requires several layers.
+It was noted before \cite{cross2024linear,Cowtan2024} that, while $\overline{X}'_\beta$ can be measured by mono-layer versions of the CKBB method~\cite{cohen2022low}, $\overline{X}_\alpha$ requires several layers.
 This can be understood as the Tanner subgraph supported on $\overline{X}_\alpha$ lacking sufficient expansion \cite{cross2024linear}.

 The flexibility of gauging measurement allows us to measure $\overline{X}_\alpha$ with fewer additional qubits and checks than existing constructions.
 Our goal is to measure $\overline{X}_\alpha$ while not introducing any new checks or qubits with Tanner graph degree more than $6$ (note the 12 qubits in $\overline{X}_\alpha$ and the 18 adjacent $Z$ checks will necessarily become degree $7$).
-It happens that we can achieve this goal without decongestion or cellulation, i.e.~Fig.~\ref{fig:thin_Tanner} is sufficient.
+It happens that we can achieve this goal without decongestion or cellulation, i.e.~Fig.~1.~(a) in the main text is sufficient.
 To specify the construction, we describe $G,M,N$.